Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Screenshot of the Feelgood Visitor Registration when entering your personal identity number with a full keyboard.

-Testing resulted in great feedback and fixable issues
+Great feedback and fixable issues

 It took two days to set up the tablet and instruct staff on how the everything worked.
 After two months, they got back to us with feedback.